-Reputable dispensaries, such as our sponsor Garden Remedies, will always be transparent about the common signs and symptoms to look out for in case of potential drug abuse.
+Reputable dispensaries, which can be found in a number of US States, will always be transparent about the common signs and symptoms to look out for in case of potential drug abuse.
 Be aware of the symptoms and contact relevant authorities if you think you may have a substance abuse problem.

 Have fun, be responsible

 420 is, of course, famous for people enjoying cannabis products.
 It’s an upbeat celebration synonymous with fun and it’s known for people being vocal on a topic that they believe in.
 Enjoy the celebrations, but do so responsibly and be sure to abide by the specific laws of wherever you are located.